Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

     So if you were testing this Operating system, you would realize that defects are likely to be found in multi-tasking activity and need to be tested thoroughly which brings us to our next principle Defect Clustering

+**2) Defect Clustering** - Defect Clustering which states that a small number of modules contain most of the defects detected.
+This is the application of the Pareto Principle to software testing: approximately 80% of the problems are found in 20% of the modules.

+By experience, you can identify such risky modules.
+But this approach has its own problems

+If the same tests are repeated over and over again, eventually the same test cases will no longer find new bugs.